 Shen Shu and Yu Lv

-Came from Ancient Mythology, Shen Shu and Yu Lv are guards on the Door of Ghosts.
-They lead and manage all ghosts in the world, and would implement cruel punishment for those who committed crimes.
+From Ancient Mythology, Shen Shu and Yu Lv are guards on the Door of Ghosts.
+They lead and manage all ghosts in the world and would implement cruel punishment for those who commit crimes.

 Qin Qiong and Yuchi Gong

-Qin Qiong (? — 638) and Yuchi Gong (585 — 658) are two great generals who assisted Li Shimin (599 — 649) in building the Tang Dynasty (618 — 907) and getting the throne.
-They are extremely strong, brave, and loyal, and have been respected as popular Door Gods for centuries.
+Qin Qiong (? — 638) and Yuchi Gong (585 — 658) were two great generals who assisted Li Shimin (599 — 649) in building the Tang Dynasty (618 — 907) and getting the throne.
+They are powerful, brave, loyal and have been respected as famous Door Gods for centuries.

 Besides, Door Gods also can be deities of Taoism Religion and Buddhism, and other respectable historical figures, such as Guan Yu (? — 220), Wei Zheng (580 — 643), Yue Fei (1103 — 1142), Wen Tianxiang (1236 — 1283).